3279mitsunaka/Gijineko-chan/readme.md

 3. Follow the instructions provided in ['live_demo_build_trt.ipynb'](https://github.com/NVIDIA-AI-IOT/jetbot/blob/master/notebooks/road_following/live_demo_build_trt.ipynb) to build TensorRT models.

 4. Open ['gijinekochan/main.ipynb'](main.ipynb) to move JetBot with the TensorRT optimized models.<br>
-Don't forget to rewrite the code to match the model name!
+Don't forget to rewrite the code to match the model name.

 ## Future Direction
 Each model was trained using hundreds of photos, which results in less than optimal accuracy.
 Furthermore, the current implementation of audio within the code presents flaws, leading to decreased object tracking accuracy over time.
 We are planning to address these issues in future updates.<br>